oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 Each rule will have an ID associated with it in the form of a string (in the documentation it may be refered as a repeated capability ID but I feel like it over complicates things).
 In the same fashion, events also have a string to identidy them.
 To configure a rule, we need to set the value for some parameters called "attributes" using functions from the `wrtd_set_attr_<type>` family.
-We will be interested in setting a parameter for the input event, one for the output event, one for enabling the rule, and most likely one to add a delay (more on that later).
+We will be interested in setting a parameter for the input event, one for the output event, one for enabling the rule, and most likely one to add a delay (more on delays later).

 Here is a typical rule declaration:
 ```c